-American Express offers a standard match ratio of 1:1, but the company will double this ratio to 2:1 if their employee serves on a nonprofit board.
+American Express offers a standard match ratio of 1:1, but the company matches at 2:1 for employees who serve on a nonprofit board.

-Wells Fargo offers a grant program where if an employee serves on the board of an eligible nonprofit organization, they can earn a grant of $500 for that organization.
+If a Wells Fargo employee serves on the board of an eligible nonprofit organization, they can earn a grant of $500 for that organization.

 AstraZeneca Canada provides $250 grants to organizations where employees serve as board members.

 Consider looking to your board members for additional revenue.
 You never know!
 They might be part of a very generous matching gift program through their employers.

 The takeaway: Your board members are essential to your organization’s success for many reasons.
 Make sure they check their eligibility for these additional matching gift benefits!